 The Community Foundation of Marquette County offers a number of grant programs to nonprofits in Marquette County.
-The programs include spring and fall cycle grants due early April and early October.
+The programs include spring grant cycle due early April.

 Step 1: Grant Administrator Setup / Become a Registered Grantee Organization